Dimensionality reduction for homological stability and global structure preservation: Quantitative measures

 \subsection{Measuring context loss}

-If $X$ is a labeled set of data points, then its \textit{context} is the mutual position (both geometric and topological) of its labeled subsets.
-We want our dimension reduction method to produce a lower--dimensional embedding $Y$ that preserves the context, and thus presents a human--readable picture that is yet informative of the high--dimensional relationships in $X$.
+If $X$ is a labeled set of data points, then its \textit{context} is the mutual position, both geometric and topological, of its labeled subsets.
+A useful lower--dimensional embedding should preserve enough of this context to remain informative about the high--dimensional relationships in $X$.